isaacnmm/pestpolicy-hugo2XX/content/posts/how-high-can-fleas-jump/index.md

 Considering the shape and size of fleas - these flat and tiny bugs measure about 1/12 - 1/8 inches move of jump quickly and effectively over distances or between the pet's hairs.
 The hind legs, from its 6 legs, of these fleas, allow the bugs to jump quickly.
 Some fleas species will jump about 150 times its body length.
 Further, the record jump ever recorded in fleas was a vertical jump of 4 feet.

-[Without a host, fleas can survive for about 100 - 150 days](https://pestpolicy.com/how-long-can-fleas-live-without-a-host/) - however, it must remain undisturbed to avoid wasting energy moving around or jumping.
+[Without a host, fleas can survive for about 100 - 150 days](https://pestpolicy.com/how-long-can-fleas-live-without-a-host/)- however, it must remain undisturbed to avoid wasting energy moving around or jumping.
 When fleas attain adult ages and body, they'll be running around looking for a blood meal and later conditions necessary undertake reproduction.

 Adult fleas lays about 5000+ eggs in its lifetime and the adult will live or about 2-3 months.

 As noted above, fleas won't survive for long without a blood meal or a host - in fact its just a few days.
 However, with the correct humidity, blood supply, and temperatures, adults fleas will live anywhere from 1-1.
 5 years.
-Further, adults fleas will survive for long without feeding if they won't break off their [puparia](https://en.wikipedia. org/wiki/Puparium) since this would otherwise make them lose excessive energy.
+Further, adults fleas will survive for long without feeding if they won't break off their [puparia](https://en.wikipedia.org/wiki/Puparium)since this would otherwise make them lose excessive energy.

 ##  Can Fleas Jump Onto Beds?